China slashes tariffs for Asian countries as US trade fight escalates

 Many of those products could help replace imports from the United States that will become more expensive in China if the two countries go ahead with tariffs on $34 billion of each other's exports next week.

-Although the Asian trade agreement was planned before the US-China dispute escalated, some experts say Beijing is highlighting them now to send a message to the White House.
+Although the Asian trade agreement was planned before the US-China dispute escalated, some experts say Beijing is highlighting it now to send a message to the White House.

 "This is basically a tactical measure to counter the Trump administration's tariff rise," said Srikanth Kondapalli, a professor of Chinese studies at New Delhi's Jawaharlal Nehru University.
 "They are trying to tap into other markets if the United States goes ahead with a trade war," he added.